-In summary, it is recommended that the Sunset Cliffs drainage improvements are constructed as one single phase including Hillside Park and Linear Park improvements or two separate phases with Hillside Park and Linear Park improvements each being a separate phase.
+There are potential cost savings due to economy of scale if the Sunset Cliffs drainage improvements are constructed as one single phase including Hillside Park and Linear Park improvements or two separate phases with Hillside Park and Linear Park improvements each being a separate phase.
+However, elements of the proposed drainage improvements can be constructed incrementally as funding permits.
 Priority of the drainage improvements depends on which resources are to be protected.
 In general, the Linear Park drainage improvements will protect public infrastructure resources such as the public walkway along the bluff, Sunset Cliffs Blvd. and utilities in Sunset Cliffs Blvd.
 The Hillside Park drainage improvements will protect natural resources of coastal sage scrub and coastal bluffs.